galaxysd/GalaxyCodeBases/perl/bsvf/Readme.md

 ## Install

+Run `pip install toolshed`.

+Run `src/install.sh`.

-You'll need to download the binary from above sites.
-And put `idba_hybrid` in to `./bin`.
-Then run `pip install toolshed`.
+In case EMBOSS failed to install, you'll need to download the binary from above sites.
+And put `water` of EMBOSS in to `./bin`.

 Your `bsIntegration/bin/` should be like this:
 ````bash